|

 I thought about a geometric grid but that seemed too rigid.
 I wanted something irregular.

-Then I remembered 'stick charts', semi-ritualistic navigation charts used by the islanders in the
+Then I remembered 'stick charts', semi-ritualistic navigation charts used by the islanders

 South Pacific in the Marshall Islands.
 Made from the midribs of coconut fronds tied together to form an open frameworkin a flat arrangement.
 The charts represented major ocean swell patterns